The history of rag slate, or Delabole slate

 How to install a rag slate roof

-Traditionally rag slate would have been nailed directly to the rafters (hence why traditional rag slate roofs, have rafters which are smaller yet closer together then battened roofs), however it has become more common over the years, to nail them to roofing batten, which helps speed up what is a labour-some process.
+Traditionally rag or Delabole slate would have been nailed directly to the rafters (hence why traditional rag slate roofs have rafters that are smaller yet closer together then battened roofs).
+However, it has become more common over the years to nail them to roofing batten, which helps speed up what was a laborious process.

-The two things to be wary off when rag slating is the coverage i.e the degree to which the next slate and/or course cover any holes in the slate.
+The two things to be wary of when rag slating is the coverage i.e the degree to which the next slate and/or course cover any holes in the slate.
 This should always be a minimum of 3’inches and the kick.
-If adequate kick isnt provided (where the eaves slate and bottom course meets gutter/wallplate) this will result in the next courses of slate “kicking” which can allow wind blown rain to enter the roof.
+If an adequate kick isn’t provided (where the eaves slate and bottom course meets gutter/wallplate) this will result in the next courses of slate “kicking” which can allow windblown rain to enter the roof.

-Below: Recent rag slate roofs done by Bristow & Reeve
+Below: Recent rag slate roofs completed by Bristow & Reeve